Search sheldonbrown.com and sheldonbrown.org

 As a result of these design flaws, "boutique" skewers should not be used on frames with horizontal dropouts, nor on older forks that don't have "lawyer lips."

-James Annan has recently created something of a storm in the industry by pointing out a serious safety risk to users of front disc brakes with traditional forks.
+James Annan has created something of a storm in the industry by pointing out a serious safety risk to users of front disc brakes with traditional forks.
 He has identified a mechanism whereby the forces generated by the disc brake can cause the skewer to loosen up in use!

 This failure mode is possible even with the better skewer designs, but it's more likely with the external-cam type.